moslehi/deep-learning-music-style-transfer/README.md

 “I have not failed.
 I've just found 10,000 ways that won't work.” - Thomas A. Edison

 “We have not failed.
 We've just found 5 ways that won't work.” - Deep Musicians

-## Approach III (CharRNN- Peter's results)

-In the third approach ...